2014–15 Michigan Wolverines men's basketball team

 The 2014–15 Michigan Wolverines men's basketball team represented the University of Michigan during the 2014–15 NCAA Division I men's basketball season.
 The team played its home games in Ann Arbor, Michigan for the 48th consecutive year at the Crisler Center, which has a capacity of 12,707.
 This season marked the program's 99th season and its 98th consecutive year as a member of the Big Ten Conference.
-The team was led by 8th year head coach John Beilein, who was voted 2014 Big Ten Coach of the Year by the Big Ten media.
+The team was led by 8th year head coach John Beilein, who was voted as 2014 Big Ten Coach of the Year by the Big Ten media.
 The 2013–14 team was Big Ten champion, earning the school's first outright title since 1986.
 The program entered the season coming off its winningest two-year stretch, having won 59 games in the two previous seasons.
 The team was also coming off four consecutive NCAA Division I men's basketball tournament appearances.

 The 2014–15 team needed to replace the losses of Nik Stauskas, Mitch McGary and Glenn Robinson III to the 2014 NBA draft and Jon Horford and Jordan Morgan to graduation.
 It began the season ranked in both the AP Poll (#24) and Coaches' Poll (#23).
 Guard Caris LeVert was named a preseason All-American according to numerous media outlets and preseason All-Big Ten according to the Big Ten media.
 LeVert, however, suffered a season-ending foot injury in January.
 At the end of that month, Derrick Walton was sidelined for the season.
 The team struggled without two of its leaders as it went from a 6–3 win–loss record in conference to finish 8–10.
 After falling in the quarterfinals of the 2015 Big Ten Conference men's basketball tournament the team's season ended with a 16–16 record.